SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * the application doesn't automatically reconnect to rabbit mq in the event that the connection to the server is broken.

-* X.509 client identification still isn't working
+* X.509 client identification still isn't working so for now submitter information is not collected nor are authentication / authorization checks being done.
+Currently security is managed by only binding to the loopback interface.

+## Example commands

+* Submit a job: curl http://localhost:8080/submitTransfer -d product_id=5 -d destination_path=gsiftp://ubuntu@deliv-prot2.cyberska.org/home/ubuntu

+* Get transfer status: curl http://localhost:8080/transferStatus?job_id=b8b14f92-e6f3-11e6-8265-fa163e434fb2